US Embassy shelters Americans amid Egypt NGO crackdown

 "We have made clear our concerns about this issue and our disappointment that these several citizens are not being allowed to depart Egypt," White House spokesman Jay Carney told reporters on Monday.

-Leading U.S. lawmakers have also voiced outrage over the incident, and American officials have repeatedly warned that Washington may have to take a fresh look at U.S. aid to Egypt's military, which depends on the State Department certifying that the government is making genuine moves toward democracy.
+Leading U.S. lawmakers have also voiced outrage over the incident, and American officials have repeatedly warned that Washington may have to take a fresh look at U.S. aid to Egypt's military, which now runs about $1.3 billion per year.

 The six U.S. citizens hit with travel bans work with the National Democratic Institute and International Republican Institute.
-Both receive U.S. public funding and are loosely affiliated with the two major U.S. political parties.
+Both receive U.S. public funding and are loosely affiliated with the two major political parties in Washington.

-Among those prevented from leaving is the Republican group's Egypt country director Sam LaHood, who is the son of U.S. Transportation Secretary Ray LaHood.

-The State Department did not provide details on the Americans sheltering in the embassy, although officials at the National Democratic Institute said none of their staff had been relocated.
-The Egyptian Foreign Ministry declined to comment.
+The State Department did not provide details on the Americans sheltering in the embassy, although officials at the NDI said none of their staff had been relocated.

-Nuland described the refuge offer as "a unique situation" and dismissed suggestions that the aim was to shield the U.S. citizens from potential arrest.
+Another State Department spokeswoman, Victoria Nuland, described the refuge offer as "a unique situation" and said it did not reflect concerns for the Americans' physical safety.

-"There is no expectation that any of these individuals are seeking to avoid any kind of judicial process," Nuland said.
+"There is no expectation that any of these individuals are seeking to avoid any kind of judicial process," Nuland added.
+"They approached the embassy staff and the decision was made to invite them as guests."

-"We do not feel that they are in physical danger at the moment.
-That is a different matter than whether they are being persecuted in the Egyptian judicial system," Nuland added.

 MILITARY DELEGATION

-An Egyptian military delegation is expected in Washington this week for regular talks that are expected to focus on the impasse over the NGOs, U.S. officials said.
+U.S. officials said an Egyptian military delegation was expected in Washington this week for regular talks that are expected to focus on the impasse over the NGOs.

-Nuland, while stressing that the visit had been planned before the NGO dispute erupted, said the Egyptians could expect firm words during their U.S. meetings.

-"We have concerns about the fact that we have not been able to resolve this situation.
-That is the message that we are giving the Egyptian government in the strongest terms," she said.
+"This particular visit was planned before we ended up in this particular situation with the NGOs in Cairo," Nuland said.

+"However you can be assured that in every meeting they have with the administration, and I would venture to guess in every meeting that they are going to have with Congress that this situation will come up ... we are not where we want to be in terms of resolving this situation."

 The delegation, made up of four major generals, was expected in Washington on Tuesday, diplomatic sources said.

-U.S. President Barack Obama spoke with the head of Egypt's ruling military council, Field Marshal Hussein Tantawi, on January 20.
-He stressed the importance of the NGOs and discussed Egypt's request for $3.2 billion from the International Monetary Fund.
+U.S. President Barack Obama spoke with the head of Egypt's ruling military council, Field Marshal Hussein Tantawi, on January 20 and stressed the importance of the NGOs, as well as Egypt's request for $3.2 billion from the International Monetary Fund.

 In a weekend call to Tantawi, U.S. Defense Secretary Leon Panetta urged the Egyptians to lift the travel ban and expressed concern over restrictions placed on NGOs, the Pentagon said.